nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/_index.md

 - Verify service account has proper roles for PackageRevision operations
 - Ensure repository authentication is configured correctly

+**Errors about "placeholder package revision"?**

+- Clone, edit/copy, and upgrade operations cannot be performed on or using placeholder PackageRevisions
+  - (identified by revision number -1 and workspace name matching the repository's Git branch, typically 'main')
+- Use published PackageRevisions with specific version numbers in these operations
+- For more information on placeholder PackageRevisions, see [Core Concepts]({{% relref "/docs/2_concepts#core-concepts" %}})

 **Pipeline functions failing?**

 - Check function image availability and version